kikianion/huawei-mifi-auto-script-tampermonkey/README.md

 - button autologin, for not getting tired always keying the user and passwprd
 - button for resetting network by auto switch network from initially 4g to 3g then to 4g again, manytimes it does increse the GSM signal QOS in my location

-*** there is an autologin feature inside the script, if url ws detected at location home (indexOf('html/home')) then the script will press the first custom button to autologin with defined user pass inside script, then redirect to networksetting page
+*** there is an autologin feature inside the script, if url was detected at location home (indexOf('html/home')) then the script will press the first custom button to autologin with defined user pass inside script, then redirect to networksetting page

 ![2022-09-12 10_14_58-temp45 network speed](https://user-images.githubusercontent.com/11998096/189567918-56b60851-c823-4bb9-b8ae-ceadacc6129e.png)